isabella232/data-workbench.en-1/help/home/c-get-started/c-intf-anlys-ftrs/c-cstm-wktp-tabs/c-cstm-wktp-tabs.md

 ---
 description: Each tab or subtab in the Worktop corresponds to a particular type of information, such as Dashboards, Activity, Acquisition, and so on.
-seo-description: Each tab or subtab in the Worktop corresponds to a particular type of information, such as Dashboards, Activity, Acquisition, and so on.
-seo-title: Customize a worktop tab
 solution: Analytics
 title: Customize a worktop tab
 topic: Data workbench